-THEA 2135 - Script Development
+THEA 2135 - Script Development (2CR)

-(2L)(2CR) In this course, the class will explore the process of bringing a play "from the page to the stage."
+(2L) In this course, the class will explore the process of bringing a play "from the page to the stage."
 Student playwrights with early drafts of original material will have the opportunity to workshop their plays with a group of actors and designers.
 As the plays are being revised, the group will examine ways in which the plays might be produced, gaining valuable insight into how the business of the theatre operates.
 Using only the resources available through the Department of Theatre and Dance and a production budget allocated by the Bakkhai, student directors and designers will have the opportunity to explore their visions of extant material and develop their ideas for production during the summer Theatre Brute season.

-- THEA 2140 Voice for Acting
+THEA 2140 - Voice for Acting (3CR)

-(3L)(3CR) Study of voice and articulation as

-a means of improving vocal expression in
+(3L) Study of voice and articulation as a means of improving vocal expression in performance.

-performance.
+THEA 2145 - Costume Construction (3CR)

-- THEA 2145 Introduction to Theatrical Costuming (1L, 4LB)(3CR) [E] Will introduce all aspects of stage costuming: design, and the integrating of the costume with scenery, make-up, and lighting.
-The focus will be toward the practical construction of costumes and will include practical laboratory work on college productions.
+(1L, 4LB) [E] Will introduce all aspects of stage costuming: costume construction and the integrating of the costume with scenery, make-up, and lighting.
+This class will focus on the practical construction and crafting of costumes and may include practical laboratory work on college productions.

-THEA 2155 - Movement for Acting
+THEA 2155 - Movement for Acting (3CR)

-(3L)(3CR) This course focuses on the physical training of the actor.
+(3L) This course focuses on the physical training of the actor.
 Aspects of physical training that will be covered are: warm ups, dynamic movement, relaxation and alignment, coordination and control, and techniques such as stage combat and mime.

-THEA 2160 - Stage Make-up
+THEA 2160 - Stage Make-up (3CR)

-(1L, 4LB)(3CR) [E] The practice of techniques involved in stage make-up.
+(1L, 4LB) [E] The practice of techniques involved in stage make-up.
 Straight and character make-ups, the application and shaping of beards and mustaches, and other techniques of realistic and nonrealistic make-up.

-THEA 2220 - Stagecraft
+THEA 2220 - Stagecraft (4CR)

-(2L, 4LB)(4CR) [E] Study of basic skills and procedures used to realize a design idea into a finished stage production.
+(2L, 4LB) [E] Study of basic skills and procedures used to realize a design idea into a finished stage production.
 Work in design principles and techniques, set construction, color, and stage lighting.
 Laboratory required.

-THEA 2225 - Playing with Shakespeare: Literature in Performance
+THEA 2225 - Playing with Shakespeare: Literature in Performance (4CR)

-(4L)(4CR) A fresh look at Shakespeare, aimed at engaging students' interests and increasing their appreciation and enjoyment of his works.
+(4L) A fresh look at Shakespeare, aimed at engaging students' interests and increasing their appreciation and enjoyment of his works.
 Will include study of a variety of different performances.
 Will examine and respond to the interpretations of actors, directors, and literacy critics in order to arrive at a more complete understanding of Shakespeare's plays, both as literature and performance.